Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/Onboarding/GitHub/Branching.md

 ![Creating Branches](github-imgs/branching-imgs/creating-branches.png)

 Create a name for the branch, and choose what source repository and branch you want to branch off from.
 Once done, press the button to create a new branch.

-## How to Change Branches:
+## How to Change Branches

 Changing branches can be done from the command line.
 First once a new branch has been created you may need to update the local repository with all new branches using the git fetch origin command